Maria Steinrueck

 Haze mass mixing ratio at the 40 µbar level for small haze particles (see Fig. 1 and 4 in Steinrueck et al., 2021)

-In Steinrueck et al. (2021), I developed a model for photochemical hazes in a 3D general circulation model of a hot Jupiter.
-I demonstrated that small photochemical hazes are more concentrated at nightside and morning terminator, contrary to previous predictions, and explored the implication.
+I developed the first model for photochemical hazes in a 3D general circulation model of a hot Jupiter.
+Using this model, I demonstrated that small photochemical hazes are more concentrated at nightside and morning terminator, contrary to previous predictions, and explored the implications for transmission spectra.

 In Steinrueck et al. (2019), I examined how disequilibrium abundances of methane, carbon monoxide and water affect 3D temperature structure and model-predicted phase curves of hot Jupiter HD 189733b.
 I found temperature changes of up to 10%, a large effect on the phase curve at wavelengths with strong methane absorption, such as the Spitzer 3.6 micron band, and little change in the Spitzer 4.5 micron band.